JoseBlanca/franklin/doc/source/architecture.rst

 Architecture
 ============

-This section is intended to be read by python developers interested in fixing bugs or extending the functionality of franklin.
+This section is intended to be read by python developers interested in fixing bugs or extending the functionality of ngs_backbone.
 A standard user does not need to read it.

-The franklin functionality depends heavily on Biopython and on some external tools, these are the foundations that franklin requires to do its work.
+The ngs_backbone functionality depends heavily on Biopython and on some external tools, these are the foundations that ngs_backbone requires to do its work.
 The functions and classes provided by franklin itself are collected in two main packages: franklin and backbone.

 .. image:: figures/franklin_architecture.png